-This type of content can also be a part of your content marketing plan.
-It can generate interest and traffic in the short term, assisting in the growth of your audience.
+This content can also be a part of your content marketing plan.
+It can generate interest and traffic in the short term, assisting in your audience growth.

 What is the importance of evergreen content?

-If creating an online business with content were like building a house, evergreen content is the foundation that allows the house to grow.
+If creating an online business with content was like building a house, evergreen content is the foundation that allows the house to grow.

-This is because they yield stable returns regardless of what is trending or changing in your industry.
+This is because they yield stable returns regardless of trends or trends in your industry.

 Although non-evergreen content can generate brief spikes in traffic, leads, or followers, evergreen content continues to operate at a reasonably steady pace, enabling you to build on it.